threesisterss/three-sisters/content/products/eid-mubarak-cake-topper.md

 This topper is the perfect piece to top your Eid celebration desserts!

+Size: 7in x 7in including stick

 Material: Laser Cut 1/8" (3mm) Baltic Birch Plywood

-Size: 7in x 7in including stick
+Care Instructions: Gently wipe clean with luke warm water before & after use.
+Do not submerge in water or place in dishwasher.

 Due to nature of this material, grain and colour may vary slightly.